You can model an inflation-linked bond contract as an instrument of type InflationLinkedBond in LUSID. See all supported instruments.

 Some fields are common to all types of instrument, such as an intuitive name, the requirement to specify a set of identifiers, and the facility to store extra information as properties.

 Fields in the economic definition object are specific to InflationLinkedBond.
-For more information on these fields, select InflationLinkedBond from the definition dropdown in the API documentation:
+For more information on these fields, consult the schema, or select InflationLinkedBond from the definition dropdown in the API documentation:

 For example, the following call to the UpsertInstruments API masters a bond in a custom instrument scope using a FIGI unique identifier.
 Note the fields specified below are the minimum required to master an instrument of type InflationLinkedBond: